Written by John Yan

 The great thing about Xbox Live Arcade is that you can pick up some nice little games that aren’t too expensive by some good independent developers.
-The folks behind Outpost Kaloki X
+The folks behind Outpost Kaloki X, Ninja Bee, have their second game out this time around with Cloning Clyde.

 As Clyde you’ll run around each level trying to achieve the objective set forth so that you can continue on to the next obstacle.
 Clyde knows some kung fu, which comes in handy when he has to take out security robots that launch explosive chickens at you.
 Once you take out all the robots on the level, you may proceed to the next level as well as opening the way to rescue any clones on the current level.
 The premise is simple so anyone can really pick the game up and work their way through.
 It’s this ease of play that should appeal to the casual gamers.